yasir2000/openwrt-oldwiki-md/ClientModeHowto.rst

 nvram set wl0_mode=sta
 }}}

-Then configure the interaces normally.
+Then configure the interfaces normally.
 For example, assuming the wifi interface uses DHCP and the LAN interface has the static IP address 192.168.1.1:

 {{{
 nvram set lan_proto=static